Recipients of the 2017 Distinguished Achievement Awards.

 For exhibiting the highest standards of excellence in teaching and service, two faculty and one staff member of the Texas A&M College of Architecture are among 24 recipients of 2017 Distinguished Achievement Awards, presented annually by the university and The Association of Former Students.

-The college’s honorees, Ben Bigelow, assistant professor of construction science; John Cooper, urban planning associate professor of practice; Kevin Gustavus, business administrator II, and their fellow award winners will be formally honored 1:30 p.m.
-Monday, April 24, 2017, at ceremonies in Rudder Theatre where they will receive an award plaque, an engraved watch and a cash gift.
+The college’s honorees, Ben Bigelow, assistant professor of construction science; John Cooper, urban planning associate professor of practice; Kevin Gustavus, business administrator II, and their fellow award winners were formally honored April 24, 2017 with an award plaque, an engraved watch and a cash gift.

 A universitywide committee of faculty, students, staff and former students selected awardees for the prestigious honor in seven categories based on their resumés and letters of nomination and support from colleagues and students.

 In his letters of support, Ben Bigelow, who earned a teaching award, was praised by students for providing his classes with challenging ideas and adapting his teaching style to benefit each student.